gruntwork-io/docs/_docs-sources/iac/usage/using-the-library.md

 Now that you’ve used a Gruntwork module to provision resources, consider how you would need to expand this usage to make the Lambda function available via a URL using an [AWS API Gateway HTTP API](../../reference/modules/terraform-aws-lambda/api-gateway-proxy/).
 We refer to combining multiple modules into a single deliverable module as a [service](../overview/services.md).

-Next, consider how else you might test your module.
+Finally, consider how else you might test your module.
 Are there additional success or failure cases you would want to add?
 To learn more about testing using Terratest, refer to the [official document](https://terratest.gruntwork.io/docs/getting-started/quick-start/).

-Finally, consider how you would run `terraform plan` and `terraform apply` for each PR created for a repo, or in response to PRs being merged.
-We purpose built [Pipelines](../../pipelines/how-it-works/index.md) with this workflow in mind, refer to the docs to learn more.